History of magnetic resonance imaging: Additional techniques

 In 2020, the United States Food and Drug Administration (USFDA) proffered 510(k) approval of Hyperfine Research's bedside MRI system.
-The Hyperfine system claims 1/20th the cost, 1/35th the power consumption, and 1/10th the weight of conventional MRI systems.
 It uses a standard electrical outlet for power.

 2003 Nobel Prize

 Reflecting the fundamental importance and applicability of MRI in medicine, Paul Lauterbur of Stony Brook University and Sir Peter Mansfield of the University of Nottingham were awarded the 2003 Nobel Prize in Physiology or Medicine for their "discoveries concerning magnetic resonance imaging".
 The Nobel citation acknowledged Lauterbur's insight of using magnetic field gradients to determine spatial localization, a discovery that allowed the acquisition of 3D and 2D images.
 Mansfield was credited with introducing the mathematical formalism and developing techniques for efficient gradient utilization and fast imaging.
 The research that won the Prize was done almost 30 years earlier while Paul Lauterbur was a professor in the Department of Chemistry at Stony Brook University in New York.